Florida State Road 997: History

+Widening and recent history

 In December 2014, FDOT began work to turn Campbell Drive between SR 997 and US 1 into a truck by-pass, eliminating the need for truck traffic to pass through downtown Florida City and Homestead.
-The widening of Campbell will resulted in its addition to the state highway system as State Road 998.
+The widening of Campbell resulted in its addition to the state highway system as State Road 998.
 In exchange, FDOT shortened SR 997 on Krome Avenue by relinquishing the segment south of Campbell to Miami-Dade County, which now exists as unsigned County Road 997.